one7two99/my-qubes/my-qubes-templates/20 debian-based-sys-vms.md

 qvm-pci | grep Network && qvm-pci | grep Ethernet

 # add Network controllers to sys-net-dvm
-# maybe you need to add: -o no-strict-reset=True
+# maybe you need to add: -o no-strict-reset=True if sys-net doesn't boot
+# Make sure to change the hardware identifiers to the one from your system
 qvm-pci attach --persistent -o no-strict-reset=True $netvm dom0:02_00.0 qvm-pci attach --persistent -o no-strict-reset=True $netvm dom0:00_19.0